bitcoin-api/bitcoin-api-full-stack/README.md

 In this Bitcoin-Api system, the Bitcoin itself is stored on a Bitcoin node (Bitcoin node set up instructions provided) and the API connects to the Bitcoin node.
 Overall, your apps and your tech connect to the API and then the API connects to the Bitcoin node which is on your computer server.

 The Bitcoin node and the API are considered to be the "backend" of the "stack" in the "full stack" concept.
-The backend code and the associated data is on your computer servers and is not publicly accessible by users.
+When implemented, the backend code and the associated data is on your computer servers and is not publicly accessible by users.

 The "frontend" webapp set up instructions and code for an exchange and casino that connects to your built Bitcoin-Api backend are provided.
 The webapp code is a processed version of the frontend code which is sent to users' devices which implies the webapp code is publicly accessible.
 Frontend webapp users retrieve data (such as Bitcoin balance data) from the backend that they're authorized to access.